 Personally, I cannot live without my Bicing subscription to move around the neighborhood by bike or to make short trips.
 My back does not allow me to do a lot of cycling but I do what I can, and at my own pace!
 We must also be aware of our impact during our travels.

 As for vacation, I’ve already talked about it in the article to travel responsibly.
 It’s not a simple matter when you want to discover the Globe.
 In an ideal world, and if my boss allowed me to take 3 weeks in a row, I would travel far away only when I have enough time to be able to truly appreciate a country.

 Our hectic pace and work do not always allow it, but let’s think about it.
 I try to take the train rather than the plane when I go to Madrid or France for example.
 It’s more expensive but if you think you should also go to the city centre then, there is some time saving and in terms of my business trips it can save me a hotel night!
 Plus travelling to airports is usually very expensive.
 When I take the train I spend less money to reach the city centre.

 When I travel, I also find it very hard to keep the same good habits as those at home.
 This article explains how to travel in an RV managing zero waste!
 I That can be another interesting source of inspiration.

 I also really liked this article about slow travel.

 In short, all these small actions, if added by millions of people, can have a very positive impact on our environment!
 Try to think of it with creativity and openness!
-I know I do not always make the right choices, but at least I think I’m trying.
+I know I do not always make the right choices, but at least I’m trying.
 This is a first step towards the right direction.

 And you?
 What other habits do you feel are helpful for our environment?
 Maybe it’s as easy as switching off the lights in the office when everybody’s at lunch!
-Or sharing my article to raise awareness with your community!
+Or sharing my article to raise awareness within your community!
 Feel free to do so!
 And do not hesitate to share your comments below, and add any other tips you feel are simple to implement in your day to day life!